Grimlin238/Math/ReadMe.md

 # Mathefy
 # Created by Tyion Lashley
 This repository contains the files necessary for the Mathefy app.
-Any copying of the code in this repository without explicit permission from the owner is strickly prohibited.
+Any copying of the code in this repo is strickly prohibited.

 ## Mathefy.java